Psychodynamic Diagnostic Manual: The first edition (PDM)

-The new edition (PDM-2)
+The second edition (PDM-2)

-Guilford Press published a new edition of the Psychodynamic Diagnostic Manual (PDM-2), developed by a steering committee composed by Vittorio Lingiardi (Editor), Nancy McWilliams (Editor), and Robert S. Wallerstein (Honorary Chair).
+Guilford Press published a second edition of the PDM (PDM-2), developed by a steering committee that included Vittorio Lingiardi (Editor), Nancy McWilliams (Editor), and Robert S. Wallerstein (Honorary Chair).
 Guilford Press received a manuscript for PDM-2 in September 2016, and the release date was June 20, 2017.

-Like the PDM-1, the PDM-2 classifies patients on three axes: 'P-Axis - Personality Syndromes', 'M-Axis - Profiles of Mental Functioning', and 'S-Axis - Symptom Patterns: The Subjective Experience'.
+Like the PDM-1, the PDM-2 classifies patients on three axes: "P-Axis - Personality Syndromes", "M-Axis - Profiles of Mental Functioning", and "S-Axis - Symptom Patterns: The Subjective Experience".
 The P-Axis is intended to be viewed as a "map" of personality instead of a listing of personality disorders as in the DSM-5 and ICD-10.
-The PDM-2 defines different terms as part of the P-Axis including "personality", "character", "temperament", "traits", "type", "style", and "defense".
-The S-Axis bears a lot of similarity to the DSM and ICD due to the inclusion of predominantly psychotic disorders, mood disorders, disorders related primarily to anxiety, event- and stressor-related disorders, somatic symptom disorders and addiction disorders.
+The PDM-2 defines different terms as part of the P-Axis, including "personality", "character", "temperament", "traits", "type", "style", and "defense".
+The S-Axis is similar to the DSM and ICD due to the inclusion of predominantly psychotic disorders, mood disorders, disorders related primarily to anxiety, event- and stressor-related disorders, somatic symptom disorders, and addiction disorders.

+The third edition (PDM-3)

+The third edition of the PDM (PDM-3) was published on January 6, 2026.
+The PDM-3 follows the same basic structure as its predecessors, including the three-axis taxonomy.
+The descriptions of psychological experiences that may require clinical attention have been expanded and now get their own chapters.
+The parts of the book corresponding to age phases are reordered, so that the book now begins with a discussion of infancy and proceeds chronologically to late adulthood.
+The previous version of the PDM uses the term "borderline" both in the context of Otto Kernberg's theory of levels of personality organization (including healthy, neurotic, borderline, and psychotic levels) and in the context of the DSM-defined borderline personality disorder; to reduce confusion, the PDM-3 instead uses the term "emotionally dysregulated personality disorder" for the DSM concept, reserving "borderline" for an intermediary level of personality organization between neurotic and psychotic.